budostylz/AngularFun/AngularProjects/README.md

 Each html file corresponds to a JS file for simple review and implementation.

-## Code Examples from Mr. David Latour
+## Code Examples from David Latour

 https://www.linkedin.com/in/david-latour-0056153/